sen-sd/sen-sd.github.io/_posts/2025-11-30_hyper-v-virtual-switch-wifi-upload-speed-issue.md

 During our project, we set up a Client Application that transfers data to an Azure Ubuntu VM over an Azure VPN connection.

-In my PC, small files (around 5 KB) were transferred successfully.
+In my project PC, small files (around 5 KB) were transferred successfully.

 However, even a 2 MB file could not be transferred — the upload would freeze and eventually fail.